Thermodynamic closure of quantum measurements and the limits of the indirect measurement model: Consistency with both laws: efficient instruments and measurement processes

 and so

-Since $\xi$ is strictly positive and $\ee$ is bistochastic, and hence strictly positive, then by item (iv) of Lemma D.1 in Ref. \cite{Mohammady2022a}, $\ii_x$ is strictly positive.
+Since the measurement process is consistent with the third law, then by \lemref{lemma:instrument-measurement-process-third-law} $\ii_x$ is strictly positive.
 Since we assume that $\ii_x$ is purity-preserving, then by \lemref{lemma:purity-preserving-strictly-positive} we may write $\ii_x^*(\bigcdot ) = \sqrt{E_x} U_x^* \bigcdot U_x \sqrt{E_x}$, with $U_x$ a unitary operator.
 It follows that

 Note that $U_x E_x U_x^*$ is an effect, which is trivial if and only if $E_x$ is trivial.
 Since the right hand side is independent of $\rho$, it follows that $E_x$ must be trivial. \end{proof}

 \thmref{thm:bistochastic-third-law-purity-preserving-nogo} immediately leads to the following corollary: